 Lee joined Charlotte Pride in 2017 after serving on its Board of Advisors.
 Lee is an attorney at Robertson & Associates, where he practices construction and commercial litigation, representing business and contractor clients in all types of disputes.
 Lee is a lifelong Charlottean who has extensive experience advising nonprofit LGBTQ organizations on matters of policy and governance.
 Lee is also heavily engaged with the Mecklenburg County Bar, the YMCA of Greater Charlotte, and the Charlotte School of Law Alumni Association.
 Lee earned his B.A. in History from NC State and his JD from the Charlotte School of Law.

 Programs & Events Manager

 Matt Comer joined Charlotte Pride in 2008 and has served in several volunteer and board roles, primarily overseeing the organization’s media and marketing efforts.
 In November 2017, Matt transitioned from his role as a board member into a new support staff role working on communications.
-Matt is a native of Winston-Salem, N.C., and has more than a decade of experience in LGBTQ community advocacy, community organizing, journalism and media/marketing.
+Matt is a native of Winston-Salem, N.C., and has nearly two decades of experience in local LGBTQ community advocacy, community organizing, journalism and media/marketing.
+Matt has attended the University of North Carolina-Greensboro and the University of North Carolina-Charlotte.
 He has worked or volunteered with several LGBTQ organizations regionally and nationally.
 From 2007-2015, Matt worked as editor of QNotes, Charlotte’s LGBTQ community newspaper.
-His writing has appeared in a variety of local and national news outlets and his advocacy work and reporting has been widely cited by community and mainstream news-media, as well as academic writers.
+His writing has appeared in a variety of local and national news outlets and his advocacy work and reporting has been widely cited by community and mainstream news-media, as well as several academic writers.